Polona Hercog

 Polona Hercog ([pɔˈlóːna ˈxèːɾtsɔk], born 20 January 1991) is a Slovenian professional tennis player.
-Her career-high WTA rankings are 35 in singles and 56 in doubles.
+Her career-high WTA rankings are world No. 35 in singles and No. 56 in doubles.
 She has won five titles on the WTA Tour, three in singles and two in doubles.
-Hercog also enjoyed success on the ITF Women's Circuit, winning 18 singles and five doubles titles.
+Hercog also has had success on the ITF Women's Circuit, winning 19 singles and five doubles titles.

-Partnering with Jessica Moore, she won the French Open and Wimbledon Championships junior titles in the doubles competition in 2008.
+Partnering with Jessica Moore, she won the French Open and Wimbledon junior titles in the doubles competition in 2008.

 Early and personal life

 Hercog was born in Maribor, Slovenia, to florist Romana and bar owner Vojko.
 As a four-year-old she began playing in the local tennis clinic opened by Mima Jaušovec, and at age 14 moved to Italy to train professionally.
 Hercog is fluent in Slovenian, English, and Italian, and cites Justine Henin as her role model.
-She currently resides in her hometown and practises in Budapest.
+She currently resides in Doha, Qatar and practises in Budapest.

-Career summary
+Career

-2007—2009
+In September 2007, Hercog received a wildcard and made her WTA Tour debut at the Slovenia Open, losing to Elena Vesnina in three sets.

+2008: Juniors doubles Majors & first ITF titles

+Hercog reached the singles quarterfinals at both the junior French Open and Wimbledon.
+In doubles, she and Australian Jessica Moore won two Grand Slam titles together, the French Open and Wimbledon; the latter was the final tournament of her junior career.
+On 7 July, Hercog achieved a career-high ITF junior ranking of No. 8.

-Hercog made her WTA Tour debut at the Slovenia Open, losing to Elena Vesnina in three sets.
-In 2008, she participated in the İstanbul Cup, where she lost in the first round to Tsvetana Pironkova, but reached the finals of the doubles competition partnering with New Zealand's Marina Erakovic.
-The same year, Hercog and Australian Jessica Moore won two Grand Slam junior doubles titles, the French Open and the Wimbledon Championships.
-She also played qualifying at the US Open, but lost to Sandra Záhlavová in the first round, in straight sets.
+In early 2008, she also won two ITF titles ($10k) and reached the final of a $25k event.
+Hercog then participated in the İstanbul Cup, coming through qualifying to reach the main draw, where she lost in the first round to eighth seed Tsvetana Pironkova.
+At the same tournament, she reached the final of the doubles competition partnering with New Zealand's Marina Erakovic.
+Ranked No. 215, she made her Grand Slam debut in the qualifying competition of the US Open, losing to Sandra Záhlavová in the first round.

+2009

-Hercog entered the 2009 Morocco Open in Fes via qualifying, and beat seventh seed Roberta Vinci to reach the quarterfinals, where she was defeated by Alisa Kleybanova.
-At that year's French Open, she upset 23rd seeded Kleybanova, but was in turn beaten by Aravane Rezaï.
-At the US Open, Hercog was beaten by American wildcard Christina McHale, in the first round.
+In April 2009, Hercog entered the Morocco Open in Fez via qualifying, defeating seventh seed Roberta Vinci to reach the quarterfinals, where she lost to second seed Alisa Kleybanova.
+At that year's French Open, she qualified for the main draw and upset 23rd seed Kleybanova before losing to Aravane Rezaï in the second round.
+On 5 July, she debuted in the top 100 of the rankings for the first time at No. 89.
+At the US Open, Hercog was beaten by American wildcard Christina McHale in the first round.
 She also played the Luxembourg Open, defeating Maria Elena Camerin in the opening round.
 She then lost to Sabine Lisicki in two sets.
-Polona managed to make it up to the second round at the 2009 Allianz Cup in Sofia but was beaten by Bojana Jovanovski.
+Hercog reached the second round of the 2009 Allianz Cup in Sofia, losing to Bojana Jovanovski.